microsoft/qsharp-compiler/src/QsCompiler/SyntaxProcessor/TypeInference/README.md

 ```

 When the function is applied, the argument type is unified with the input of the function type.
-To apply a function to an argument of type Int, the function type must match `Int -> 'b0`, where `'b0` is another freshly instantiated type variable.
+To apply a function to an argument of type `Int`, the function type must match `Int -> 'b0`, where `'b0` is another freshly instantiated type variable.

 ```qsharp
 // Int -> 'b0